mongodb/atlas-github-action/HOWTO.md

 ```

 ### Setup and Teardown
-This workflow sets up a project and creates a free-tier cluster.
+This workflow sets up a project and creates a free cluster.
 It retrieves the connection string which can be used to connect to the new cluster.
 Afterwards, it deletes the project and cluster.
 ```yaml
 on: [push]